DavidYan2001/LaS-Comp/README.md

 - [ ] Release code for **Direct3D-S2**.

 ## 📦 Dataset
-The **Omni-Comp3D** dataset used in our paper is hosted on Hugging Face.
+The **Omni-Comp3D** benchmark is hosted on Hugging Face.
 You can access it here:
 👉 [**Omni-Comp3D**](https://huggingface.co/datasets/DavidYan2001/Omni-Comp3D)

 ## 📝 Citation